GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: More Results

 For the dataset without original node attributes, the classification mainly relies on discriminating between different structures of graphs.
 While the topologically derived features may not carry explicit domain semantics like chemical properties or pixel coordinates, they can be viewed as a form of generic node attribute derived from the graph connectivity.
 The core of our methodology, specifically the global multi-graph, is designed to bridge the inherent semantic gaps between different domains, regardless of whether the original features are rich in semantics or purely structural.

-To evaluate the impact of this feature generation method and address your suggestion, we conducted a controlled experiment to replace truncated SVD with two kinds of node centrality.
+To evaluate the impact of the feature generation method , we conducted a controlled experiment to replace truncated SVD with two kinds of node centrality.
 The results are shown in the Table \ref{tab:gen_nodeattr}.

 As shown in the table, our method demonstrates a clear advantage over using only a single type of centrality, and also achieves a marginal improvement compared to combining both centrality measures.
 It is worth noting that the attributes generated by our approach can be viewed as a form of structural encoding.
 While other types of structural encodings may also be effective, the performance gain observed here can be largely attributed to our proposed global multi-graph construction, which enhances the model's ability to capture feature information from different spaces.